Captain Large’s Prairie Riverboat

-In 1969, the writer was engaged by the Brandon Chamber of Commerce as the Assistant Manager, charged with coming up with some historic event that could help in promoting the Centennial year program in 1970.
-My thoughts turned to the early riverboat days when flat bottom stern and paddle wheelers brought people, implements and animals to the outpost of commerce, in Grand Valley—Brandon’s antecedent village.
-Research revealed that after the original Prairie Navy had been displaced by the Canadian Pacific Railway in 1881, a sidewheeler was used in building the Grand Trunk Railway bridge 3 miles down stream from Brandon.
+In 1969, the writer was engaged by the Brandon Chamber of Commerce as the Assistant Manager, charged with coming up with some historic event that could help in promoting the centennial year program in 1970.
+My thoughts turned to the early riverboat days when flat-bottom stern and paddle wheelers brought people, implements and animals to the outpost of commerce in Grand Valley—Brandon’s antecedent village.
+Research revealed that after the original Prairie Navy had been displaced by the Canadian Pacific Railway (CPR) in 1881, a sidewheeler was used in building the Grand Trunk Railway bridge three miles downstream from Brandon.

 My first task, of course, was to find out who had built the boat.
 Finally, after a great deal of research I got a lead from a local man who told me that the engineer of the craft at the time the boat had capsized was still alive and was at that time living in Dauphin.
 What a surprise to discover that I had known the man for 40 years!

 I contacted Mr. Art Mansoff and he gave me some of the boat’s history.
 He made a tape recording and sent it to me.
 The taped story revealed that the remains of the Assiniboine Queen might be found approximately 300 feet downstream from the north abutment of the bridge.